 You may travel the Buckeye state over without meeting twin sisters as old...
 The sisters, whose combined ages represent a 176-year span of life, were born of Pioneer Muskingum county stock, being daughters of two well known Adamsville settlers, Mr. and Mrs. Jonathan Gaumer.
 About the time of their birth on a farm in Salem township Gen. McClellan assumed supreme command of the Union armies in the opening phase of the Civil War.
 Industrious and devout, both of them dedicated many years of their lives to the teaching profession, helping to educate hundreds of children who grew up in the Adamsville vicinity.
 Later, Mrs. Dean taught at the Soldiers' and Sailors' Orphans Home at Xenia, while Miss Gaumer worked at the Zanesville postoffice.
 In honor of two sisters whose long and useful lives form a direct link with the county's founding fathers, The Times-Signal is pleased to nominate [them] for the Weekly Gift of Imlay Roses.

-They resided in Washington Township and had one daughter, Mary A. Barr.
+They were farmers and resided in Washington Township and had one daughter, Mary "Augusta" Handel.

 They all are named in J. Hope Sutor's 1905 book Past and Present of the City of Zanesville and Muskingum County, Ohio.

-In 1928, when named in the Zanesville Signal obituary of her brother Charles, Cinda resided in Zanesville.
-Her address in 1941 was 1237 Market Street, Zanesville.
+In 1928, when named in the Zanesville Signal obituary of her brother Charles, Cidna resided in Zanesville.